daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-23-Using-NumPy-to-Compute-Large-Scale-Planetary-Volumes.md

 ---

-<span style="color:#f58506"> Portfolio ###### Key Take-Aways</span>: Using NumPy to perform mathematical operations on vectors is hundreds of times more efficient than looping.
+###### <span style="color:#f58506"> Key Take-Aways</span>: Using NumPy to perform mathematical operations on vectors is hundreds of times more efficient than looping.
 These sorts of optimizations can have tangible and profound advantages for businesses.